 - Mild gastrointestinal effects, including decreased appetite, vomiting, diarrhea, weight loss, and gastrointestinal bleeding, have been reported in 15-46% of cases.1,4,6

 - A transient increase in liver enzymes has also been reported.2

 - If extravasation (leakage of the drug into the tissue around the vein) occurs, this can result in local tissue necrosis.1 Necrosis is the death of tissue and can lead to infections.

-- Tumor lysis syndrome1 has been reported and can occur with any type of treatment for certain cancers such as lymphoma.
+- Tumor lysis syndrome1 has been reported.
+This rapid tumor death syndrome can occur with chemotherapy protocol for certain cancers such as lymphoma.